sloria/environs/README.md

 By default, a validation error is raised immediately upon calling a parser method for an invalid environment variable.
 To defer validation and raise an exception with the combined error messages for all invalid variables, pass `eager=False` to `Env`.
+Unvalidated variables may have any type, usually `str | None`.
 Call `env.seal()` after all variables have been parsed.

 ```python